WildandArt/stack/README.md

 ### Interface Documentation

-The `stack<E>` interface defines the basic operations of a stack data structure, including methods for pushing, popping, peeking, checking if the stack is empty, and searching for elements.
+The `stack<T>` interface defines the basic operations of a stack data structure, including methods for pushing, popping, peeking, checking if the stack is empty, and searching for elements.

  1. `boolean empty()`